Miami Dolphins offense might have a 'problem' unseen by team in years

 "It was probably not one of our better practices," coach Adam Gase said of his offense minutes later.
 "We put a lot of new stuff in today, and we got to be a little quicker absorbing it, getting out there and executing it.
 It's a lot of the same concepts, but we're just moving some things around."

-And this is where I normally tell to you the Miami offense that finished 24th in scoring two seasons ago and 25th last year has serious issues to overcome to keep that slide from becoming a three-year trend.
+And this is where I normally tell you that the Miami offense that finished 24th in scoring two seasons ago and 25th last year has serious issues to overcome to keep that slide from becoming a three-year trend.

 But that's not what this column is about.
 And it's not what the Dolphins are worried about because this offense has weeks before training camp even begins.
 And then there will be countless training camp practices.
 And then there will be preseason games.